Himanshu-16d/readme-file/README (1).md

 # 🧠 AI-Powered Resume Builder & Job Finder 🚀

-An intelligent platform that helps users create optimized resumes and matches them with the best-fit job opportunities — powered by **Groq** for blazing-fast AI inference and **Fluvio Tracks** for real-time data streaming.
+An intelligent platform that helps users create optimized resumes and matches them with the best-fit job opportunities — powered by **Groq** for blazing-fast AI inference.

 ## Problem statement
 Problem statement 1-Weave AI magic with Groq